Friday, December 6, 2013

 Our second time around, cruising in a yacht, we were able to enjoy more of the 1700 verdant islands that compose the Florida Keys archipelago.

 Our first port of call, quirky Key Largo, was the background location for the 1948 movie starring Humphrey Bogart, Lauren Bacall, and Edward G. Robinson.
-(At this point of few of our readers will say: Who?
+(At this point, a few of our readers will say: Who?
 No worries.
 The movie was before your time!)

 Pilot House Marina in Key Largo

-It was a fun placed to tie-up for two nights with the nearby Tiki Bar Restaurant a good place to enjoy dinner and live music.
+It was a fun place to tie up for two nights, with the nearby Tiki Bar Restaurant a good place to enjoy dinner and live music.

-Walking up and down the streets that dead-end at the navigation canals gave us a good overview for this fishing-based community.
+Walking up and down the streets that dead-end at the navigation canals gave us a good overview of this fishing-based community.
 Many homes have work boats docked in front of the house.

 Lobster traps (pots) and buoys

-There were several areas – yards - stacked high with heavy wooden lobster traps, a few nets, colourful buoys, and anchor odds and ends.
-Each fishing company has their own colour of buoys to identify their traps.
+There were several yards stacked high with heavy wooden lobster traps, a few nets, colourful buoys, and anchor odds and ends.
+Each fishing company has their own colour of buoys to identify its traps.

 In the shallow waters between the reef and the mainland are thousands of buoys, marking the locations of the lobster traps.